Swinging Radio England: Footnotes

 Ron O'Quinn was program director of SRE and he borrowed its style of presentation from stations he was familiar with.
 (A brief video interview with O'Quinn dating to 1966 is available on YouTube.)
 The term "boss jock" had begun with KHJ in Los Angeles.
 By 1965, Richard Hope-Weston who was born in Oxford, England in 1940, had arrived at KHJ in Los Angeles from KOL in Seattle where he had been broadcasting under the name of Rick West.
 A condition of employment at KHJ was that he changed his name to Tommy Vance, since the station had a jingle cut for that name.
 Vance arrived at the height of the British Invasion of the US music charts and his pronounced British accent told listeners that KHJ had both the music and the authentic accent.
 By November 1965 Vance was identifying KHJ as being in "Boss Angeles" on "boss radio" with "much more music", the last expressions used repeatedly by SRE the following year.
 When Vance received notice that he was likely to be drafted into the U.S. army he returned to the U.K. and by January 1966 was broadcasting on Radio Caroline South with a pronounced transatlantic accent to demonstrate to British listeners his American roots.
 At that time SRE was months from coming on the air.
 (See External Links below for examples of Vance on KHJ as a British boss jock, and on Radio Caroline South as a transatlantic disc jockey.)

-Swinging Radio England launched the British radio careers of Roger Day and Johnnie Walker, both of whom initially adopted unconvincing transatlantic accents to mask their roots.
-Both soon resumed their English accents.